-Healing from shame can be like turning over that big rock you find in a field or when you’re hiking or maybe even in your own yard.
+Healing from shame is like turning over that big rock you find in a field, on a hike, or in your own yard.
 You turn it over and all kinds of ugly bugs come racing out at lightning speed in all directions.
 They don’t know where they need to go – they just want to get out.
-That’s what writing is like for me – moving that rock of shame to get all those ugly bugs out of my head.
+Writing helps me move that rock of shame to get all those ugly bugs out of my head.

 What’s under the rock of shame?